dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 <p align="center"><img src="https://cdn.auth0.com/blog/firebase-auth0/firebase-project-settings.png"></p>

 In the settings view, click the [Service Accounts](https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk) tab.
 The **Firebase Admin SDK** UI will appear, showing a configuration code snippet.
 Node.js is selected by default.
 This is the technology we want, and we will implement it in our Node API.
-Click on the **Generate New Private Key** button.
+Click on the "Generate New Private Key" button.

 A dialog will appear warning you to store your private key confidentially.
 We will take care never to check this key into a public repository.
-Click on the **Generate Key** button to save the key as a `.json` file.
+Click on the "Generate Key" button to download the key as a `.json` file.
 We will add this file to our Node API shortly.

 ## <span id="node-api"></span>Node API

-The Node.js API for this tutorial can be found at the [firebase-auth0-nodeserver GitHub repo](https://github.com/auth0-blog/firebase-auth0-nodeserver).
+The completed Node.js API for this tutorial can be found at the [firebase-auth0-nodeserver GitHub repo](https://github.com/auth0-blog/firebase-auth0-nodeserver).
+Let's learn how to build this API.

 ### Node API File Structure

-Let's learn how to build this API.
-Create a new folder and the following file structure:
+First create a new folder.
+We'll want to set up the following file structure:

 ```text
 firebase-auth0-nodeserver/